Refer to the Setting Up and Getting Started guide.

 which is the order in which they are added.

-class will encapsulate the identifier key integer for
+New Id Class: The Id class will encapsulate the identifier key integer for

-the corresponding InternApplication
+the corresponding InternApplication.

 The class will also have a static counter variable to count the total number of